Research shows there are four different parenting styles but only one tends to result in strong, resilient kids. Find out which it is…

-But rather than get into the details of what to say or do when, it can be more helpful to learn which parenting style, according to research, tends to lead to the outcomes we’re looking for – such as kids with better emotional health, social skills, more resiliency, and more secure attachments with their parents).
+But rather than get into the details of what to say or do, it can be more helpful to learn which parenting style, according to research, tends to lead to the outcomes we’re looking for – such as kids with better emotional health, social skills, more resiliency, and more secure attachments with their parents.

 Before highlighting which is best, here are the four different parenting styles researchers have identified:

 Neglectful: At best, these parents are indifferent to their kids.
 At worst, they are negligent.
 Kids are often left with little supervision and low expectations.

 Authoritarian: This is a parenting style characterized by high demands and low responsiveness.
 Authoritarian parents have very high expectations of their children, but usually provide very little feedback and nurturance.
 Any mistake made by the child tends to be punished harshly.
 There is little emotional warmth between parent and child.
 Children are expected to obey their parents no matter what.